- Home

 Why I like it: Panopto is designed with education in mind, offering features like quizzing and analytics for training videos.
 Searchable transcripts find that one slide about TPS reports, and LMS integrations make HR feel tech-savvy.

-Watch out: UI looks and feels like it’s stuck in 2010 and there’s no free trial.
+Watch out: UI looks and feels quite outdated and there’s no free trial.

 Pro tip: Bookmark key sections so employees can skip to the part where Brenda explains PTO.